You’ve got your blender, you’re making your smoothies and you feel good.

 You should know that you need to peel ginger before you juice it as well, again you might be able to blend it up if you’ve got a powerful enough blender but it’ll have an easier time if you just give it a rough peel first.
 I mention this because there are few juices I make at home that don’t have juice in them.

-Pro tip: For your first green juice (I’ve got some recipes here) you’re wanting to keep it sweet, so throw in an extra apple and maybe a chunk of ginger to spice things up so you can get used to the taste of all the greens.
+Pro tip: For your first green juices (I’ve got some green juice recipes here) you’re wanting to keep it sweet, so throw in an extra green apple and maybe a chunk of fresh ginger to spice things up so you can get used to the taste of all the greens.
 You learn to love it.

 What Type Of Blender Do You Need For Juice?